MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 ![Final Network](/images/tutorials/basicmechanics/E6_13.png "Final Network")

-## Alternative using `SoView2D`
+## Alternative Using `SoView2D`
 In case you want the same dataset to be visualized in multiple viewers, the module `SoView2D` already provides this functionality.

 ![Initial SoView2D](/images/tutorials/basicmechanics/SoView2D_1.png "Initial SoView2D")

-Whenever you are using the `SoView2D` module to visualize a 2D dataset, you need to add a `View2DExtensions` module and for example a `SoRenderArea` module.
+Whenever you are using the `SoView2D` module to visualize a 2D dataset, you need to add a `View2DExtensions` module and, for example, a `SoRenderArea` module.
 Without the `View2DExtensions` module, interactions like scrolling through slices or changing the window and level settings will not be possible.

 By default, you will see your images in a single viewer the same way as if you use the `View2D` module.
 The *number of columns* is defined as *1* by default.
-If you now change the *Number of Slices* to something like *3*, you will see 3 viewers shown in 1 column.
+If you now change the *Number of Slices* to something like *3*, you will see three viewers shown in a single column.
 As we can only connect one dataset, this network cannot display multiple series at the same time.

 ![Multiple slices in SoView2D](/images/tutorials/basicmechanics/SoView2D_2.png "Multiple slices in SoView2D")